cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deployments.md

 * `Show execution status label` - Allows showing last execution workflow ID and status near last execution status icon.
 Default: Off
 * `Show first user journey buttons` - When there are no deployments, it presents a simplified view, as shown below.
 ![First user journey buttons]( /images/ui/widgets/blueprint-deployments_first_user_journey.png)
-There are 2 buttons in the view:
+There are 3 buttons in the view:
     - `Create new Deployment` - redirects to Blueprint Marketplace page
     ![Blueprint marketplace page]( /images/ui/widgets/blueprint-marketplace-page.png)
     - `Upload from Terraform` - shows Create blueprint from Terraform modal
+    - `Upload from HELM` - shows Create Blueprint from HELM modal

 * `Blueprint ID to filter by` - Allows filtering the deployments in this list to those derived from a specific blueprint, by providing its ID (the blueprint ID is its name).
 Default: empty
 * `Display style` - Can be either list or table.
 The deployments status column is only available in list mode.
 Default: List